WHAT IS IN THIS LEAFLET

 Do not take this medicine if:

+Taking Paroxetine Sandoz with another antidepressant may cause a serious reaction.
 You must not take Paroxetine Sandoz until two weeks after stopping monoamine oxidase inhibitor drugs (MAOIs).
 Examples of MAOIs are phenelzine and tranylcypromine.
+Another MAOI includes the antibiotic linezolid.
 There may be others so please check with your doctor.
-Taking Paroxetine Sandoz with a MAOI may cause a serious reaction with a sudden increase in body temperature, extremely high blood pressure and severe convulsions.
+Taking Paroxetine Sandoz with a MAOI may cause a serious reaction.

 - You are taking or have recently taken (within the last two weeks) a medicine called methylthioninium chloride (methylene blue).